 At Suits Me we strongly believe in financial inclusion and that everyone should be able to have access to a banking solution to be able to manage their finances.

-Suits Me offers a current account with a free contactless Mastercard® debit card and an array of banking facilities and features including; online banking, a mobile banking app, direct debits, standing orders, UK bank transfers and more.
+Suits Me offers a current account with a contactless Mastercard® debit card and an array of banking facilities and features including; online banking, a mobile banking app, direct debits, standing orders, UK bank transfers and more.
 International transfers are also available via a partner in our app.

 Apply online for a Suits Me Current Account quickly and easily within minutes.
 Without the need for National Insurance Number checks or Credit Checks an account can be open an account within 15 minutes.